Five-a-side football: Blind football

+Played by athletes with visual impairment.
+It is a Paralympic event since 2004.

 Different organisations

 There are many operators of five-a-side football in Europe (Powerleague, Goals Soccer Center, UrbanSoccer), and most of all in the UK.

 World Minifootball Federation (WMF) unites 71 national associations, grouped into federations by continent.
 European Minifootball Federation consists of 32 member associations.
 EMF organizes EMF miniEURO and EMF Champions League competitions.

-International Socca Federation (ISF) is a 6 a side football organization, running yearly Socca World Cup events since 2018.
-40 national teams participated in the 2019 Socca World Cup.
+International Socca Federation (ISF) is a six-a-side football organization, running yearly Socca World Cup events since 2018.
+44 national teams participated in the 2023 Socca World Cup.

 The F5WC is the world's largest amateur five-a-side football tournament in the world with over 48 participating nations.

 IFA7 is the international association that promotes seven-a-side football.
 IFA7 held the first known Seven-a-side Football World Cup in 2017 in Guatemala, with Russia winning the title.

+Small-side football facilities are increasingly popular as a way for clubs to generate revenue through rentals, birthday parties and corporate events and to allow early scouting of young players.

 Youth organisations

-The popularity of five-a-side youth football has grown tremendously within the U.S. Many organisations have chosen this format and modified it slightly to promote an environment where children can excel early in youth sports.
+The popularity of five-a-side youth football has grown tremendously within the US.
+Many organisations have chosen this format and modified it slightly to promote an environment where children can excel early in youth sports.
 The American Youth Soccer Organization and the United States Youth Soccer Association are among the largest organisations bringing this format to the regional US-based youth soccer arena.

 Sponsorships

-In recent years a few five-a-side teams have found themselves with sponsorship deals amounting up to thousand of pounds contracts.
+In recent years a few five-a-side teams have found themselves sponsorship deals with thousand-pound contracts.
 Sponsors feel with the vast numbers of participation in five-a-side football rising in the UK that it is a good place to advertise and tend to sponsor competition winners or league winners at local facilities so that they know that their deals are with the best five-a-side teams around the area.